Park Primary PRU: Local Offer 2018/19

 Sharing educational progress and outcomes with parents

-All children admitted to Park Primary will already have identified special education need, primarily for social, emotional and behavioural difficulties.
+Most children admitted to Park Primary will already have an identified special educational need, primarily for social, emotional and behavioural difficulties.
 Additional needs may also be identified from previous school information, parental/carer input and staff observation.

 Further assessments will be undertaken should any concerns be identified.
 This will ensure that pupil needs are recognised and understood and allow for appropriate provision to be established to promote progress.

 Parent/carers receive weekly verbal updates on progress from class teachers.
 Updates on progress are recorded on Pupil’s Personal Learning Plans (PLPs).
 PLPs will be reviewed on a half termly basis to ensure accurate assessment of progress and enable relevant targets to be set to promote further progress.
 Copies of pupil’s half termly targets will be shared with parents /carers and will also be discussed during regular communication between class teachers and parents/carers.
 Parent/carers views are actively sought and encouraged.

 Pupils’ Education, Health and Care Plan or Statement of Special Education Needs, will be reviewed annually or more often where necessary.
 Parents/carers will be invited to attend reviews along with other involved professionals.
 The Annual SEN Review is an important opportunity for everyone involved with a child to assess and share pupil’s progress and ensure each child’s need are being met appropriately.